Years of Experience

 SAST, or Static Application Security Testing, involves scanning the application source code for security flaws without actually running the code.
-Objective of SAST (Static Application Security Testing) is to find security holes and coding errors that could result in a security breach.
+The objective of SAST (Static Application Security Testing) is to find security holes and coding errors that could result in a security breach.
 This method is frequently applied during the software development process to stop security vulnerabilities from ever being introduced.

 Developers considerably outnumber security personnel.
 It might be challenging to locate the resources necessary to perform code reviews on even a small subset of an organisation’s apps.
 One of the key benefits of SAST tools is their ability to analyse the entire codebase.
 They are also far quicker than manual secure code reviews carried out by humans.
 In a couple of minutes, these tools can scan millions of lines of code.
 SAST tools reliably identify critical flaws, including buffer overflows, SQL injection, cross-site scripting, and others through automatic detection.
 As a result, using static analysis to the SDLC can greatly raise the overall calibre of the code generated.